Han Ryner

-Jacques Élie Henri Ambroise Ner (7 December 1861 – 6 February 1938), also known by the pseudonym Han Ryner, was a French individualist anarchist philosopher and activist and a novelist.
+Jacques Élie Henri Ambroise Ner (7 December 1861 – 6 February 1938), commonly known by the pen name Han Ryner, was a French individualist anarchist philosopher and activist and a novelist.
 He wrote for publications such as L'Art social, L'Humanité nouvelle, L'Ennemi du Peuple, L'Idée Libre de Lorulot; and L'En dehors and L'Unique of fellow anarchist individualist Émile Armand.
 His thought is mainly influenced by Stoicism and Epicureanism.